veevelder/random-encounters/README.md

 Will not trigger an encounter if players are already in combat.

-*NEW FEATURE* You can now roll from Compendiums!
-See below to configure.
+*NEW FEATURE* You can now roll from [Compendiums](https://github.com/veevelder/random-encounters/wiki/Rolling-from-Compendiums)!

+*NEW FEATURE* Now Supports Better [Rolltables](https://github.com/veevelder/random-encounters/wiki/Better-Rolltables)!

 How to and settings can be found in the [Wiki](https://github.com/veevelder/random-encounters/wiki)